 Cook all meats, especially any ground meat, pork and poultry, to safe temperatures indicated by the Food Safety and Inspection Service.

 This flavorless, odorless gas gives no warning before making you very sick (think flu-like symptoms) and can even cause death.
-Each year, more than 400 people die from this “silent” killer, according to the Centers for Disease Control and Prevention (CDC).
+Each year, more than 400 people die from this “silent” killer, according to the

 Contamination usually occurs when an organic fuel is burned without proper ventilation.
 Common sources of carbon monoxide include kerosene and gas space heaters, gas water heaters, wood stoves, fireplaces, automobile exhaust, and tobacco smoke.